Manujdhull/DSA-Prepration/README.md

 # Daily DSA Questions for Interview Preparation

 This repository is dedicated to solving two Data Structures and Algorithms (DSA) questions every day to sharpen problem-solving skills for technical interviews.
 Each question includes a well-documented solution, focusing on efficiency and clarity.
-This daily practice covers a range of topics to ensure a well-rounded understanding of core DSA concepts.
+This daily practice covers a range of topics to ensure a well-rounded understanding of core DSA concepts .

 # Table of Contents
 # Purpose